CyberAnt-Coder/Stakeholder-Memorandum/README.md

-<h1>Stakeholder-Memorandum</h1>
+# Stakeholder-Memorandum

-<h2>Description</h2>
+## Description
-In this lab, we were tasked with drafting a stakeholder memorandum to communicate critical findings and recommendations following an internal IT audit for Botium Toys.
-In the memorandum we were to include scope and goals of the audit, signifigant findings, recommendations, and a summary/recommendations.
+In this lab, I drafted a stakeholder memorandum to communicate critical findings and recommendations following an internal IT audit for Botium Toys.
+In the memorandum I made sure to include scope and goals of the audit, signifigant findings, recommendations, and a summary/recommendations.
 <br />

 # Stakeholder Memorandum